 All parents are required to read and support the policies and school rules as expressed in this handbook and the Parent Covenant.
-Additional information about school policies is available in the school office.
+Additional information about school policies is available in the school office and on the school's website.

 • Commit to frequent parent/teacher communication.